Friday and Saturday

-Finger goes on trigger only after barrel is pointed into the impact area.
+Finger goes on the trigger only after the barrel is pointed into the impact

-you wish.
-Take it on yourself to clear and remove the rifle while maintaining
+time you wish.
+Take it on yourself to clear and remove the rifle while

 If you insist on carrying a pistol, secure it to your body in a manner that

-prohibits it from pointing at anyone while you are in any position.
+prohibits it from pointing at anyone while you are in position.